petter0619/copy-a-design/README.md

 # CSS Design Replication Challenge

 A quick project to demonstrate how closely I can replicate/copy a given design.
+The result can be viewed [here on Github Pages](https://petter0619.github.io/copy-a-design/).

 ## Specification